The post was provided by Elena Sinyavskaya, marketer in Ahrefs.

 Do you experiment with social media promotion often?
 Here in Ahrefs, we love coming up with new ideas to see what happens.
 Some end up successfully, and some do not.
 The main takeaway here is that we are not afraid to try new things.

-We’ve learned a lot through trial and errors.
+We’ve learned a lot through trial and error.
 And now we would like to share with you some promotion ideas that worked for us.

 1. Feature in exchange for retweets

-In February 2018, we attempted to get 1K retweets from a post promising to loosen up the data limitations on one of our paid subscription plans.
+In February 2018, we attempted to get 1K retweets from a post promising to loosen the data limitations on one paid subscription plan.

-As a result, a “raw” tweet from our CEO’s personal account got about 100 retweets in the first stage (Dmitry doesn’t have a large following on Twitter).
-To get some boost, we shared the tweet with our users via Intercom notifications, as well as in our private Ahrefs Insider group on Facebook.
+As a result, a “raw” tweet from CEO’s account got about 100 retweets in the first stage (Dmitry doesn’t have a large following on Twitter).
+We shared the tweet with users via Intercom notifications and in private Ahrefs Insider group on Facebook to get some boost.
 This raised the number of retweets to 700.

 Suddenly, the counter jumped up for 500 retweets more in no time flat, to almost 1.3K in total.
 We suspect that someone could not stand it and bought retweets via a service like Fiverr or other.
 So we gave up and rolled out the update.

 Looking at the tweet now, it has around 800 retweets.
 Looks like Twitter has deleted the retweets from bots and their retweets, which is nice.